 It's reasonable to assume that few would call Judy Garland a "fat little pig in pigtails."
 But that's exactly what studio execs told the 14-year-old Garland when she first tried to enter show biz.
 After signing with MGM, Garland was immediately put on a strict diet and had her calories counted by the execs.
 In fact, sometimes, she would reach for a plate of food, only to have it swiftly taken from her.

 Whenever Garland snuck away from set to have a snack, execs would inform each other about her diet-breaking actions in internalized memos.
 When she was 18, to avoid this cheating, she was encouraged to smoke 80 cigarettes a day.
-She was even forced to pop pep pills to keep her awake and quell her appetite, and she was given sleeping pills to knock her out.
-However, this only perpetuated a cycle of binging and purging that eventually killed her.
-When Garland died, she had advanced cirrhosis and hepatitis, thanks to the alcohol addiction that she said resulted from the stresses of working with MGM.
+She was even forced to pop pep pills to keep her awake and quell her appetite.
+However, this only perpetuated a cycle of binging and purging that likely contributed to her eventual death.